-Addiction Helper offers help with detox from chemical substances.
-Detox services are provided within the safe environment of one of the reputable clinics we work with, both in the UK and abroad.
-When necessary, home- based medical detox can be facilitated by our staff.
+Detox services are provided within the safe environment of any reputable clinic.
+When necessary, home-based medical detox can be facilitated by fully-qualified staff.

-We urge you not to try detox on your own.
+It is advised that individuals do not try and detox on their own.
 Drug and alcohol experts around the world agree that detox is a medical emergency due to the potential for serious injuries or death.
 Detox should always be done under the care of trained medical professionals only.

 What is Detox?